 A complaint may be filed with EOCR by any Academic Division, Medical Center, or College at UVA-Wise present or former employee, present or former student, applicant for admission or employment, or any other participants in the University’s programs or activities who believe that they have been subject to Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct (“PADHR Complaint”).

 Upon receipt of a complaint, EOCR will first assess the allegations to determine whether interim measures pending resolution of the matter are appropriate.
 Interim measures may include, but are not limited to, a safety plan, schedule change, temporary removal of the Respondent from the workplace or academic program, if warranted, and other workplace and/or academic accommodations.
-In making this assessment, EOCR will consider the totality of the circumstances, the nature and severity of the allegations, and whether the allegations implicate a potential, ongoing safety threat to the Complainant or the community.
+In making this assessment, EOCR will consider the totality of the circumstances, the nature and severity of the allegations, and whether the allegations implicate a potential ongoing safety threat to the Complainant or the community.
 EOCR will consult with University administrators, as appropriate.

-Following EOCR’s receipt of a complaint, EOCR shall decide whether the complaint states a potential violation of the PADH and/or PAR Policies and shall notify the Complainant in writing of its decision.
+Following EOCR’s receipt of a complaint, EOCR shall decide whether the complaint states a potential violation of the PADH Policy and/or PAR Policy and shall notify the Complainant in writing of its decision.
 If the written complaint lacks sufficient information for EOCR to make this decision, EOCR will contact the Complainant to gather additional information.

 If EOCR determines that the Complainant’s allegations, if true, do not state a violation of University policies, the written notice of this decision shall explain why the complaint does not state a violation and may inform the Complainant of other possible avenues of redress, such as contacting the University Ombuds.